Master of Social Work

 - Intensive campus-based residencies - Highly skilled and seasoned professors provide individualized instruction to ensure you develop the clinical knowledge and skills required to address the complex needs of clients.

 - Online courses – Carroll’s virtual classroom allows you to attend lectures, watch instructional videos and engage with interactive course materials from your home.
 The on-line courses allow you to attend class according to your schedule, significantly reducing time spent traveling to and from Helena.

 - Tele-Coaching – Campus-based individualized training and online courses are supplemented by video tele-coaching (e.g., Zoom).
 Tele-coaching sessions are led by Carroll faculty and designed to reinforce clinical knowledge and skills.

-- Field Training – A central component of your clinical training will occur in the field by working directly with clients and receiving quality supervision.
+- Field Training – A central component of your clinical training are community-based internships where you will work directly with clients and receiving quality supervision.
 Field-based training and practicum sites are developed and approved by Carroll faculty and adhere to quality standards for clinical training.